Table of Contents

 Starting the OLI Network License Administrator

-The OLI Network License Administrator tool allows a user with administrative privilege to modify how the OLI network security operates.
-Some of the things the "Admin " can do is:
+The OLI Network License Administrator tool allows a user with administrative privileges to modify how the OLI network security operates.
+Some of the things the "Admin" can do are:

 - Keep track of who uses the software